-Sandur, Faroe Islands Travel Guide
+Sandur, Faroe Islands City

-City Village on Sandoy island, Faroe Islands
+Village on Sandoy island, Faroe Islands

-Sandur stretches along a rare sandy bay on Sandoy, with turf-roofed houses, a small museum and sheep-dotted roads - people arrive for long coastal walks, birdwatching and flat, sea-level horizons.
+Sandur stretches along a rare sandy bay on Sandoy, with turf-roofed houses, a small museum and sheep-dotted roads-people arrive for long coastal walks, birdwatching and flat, sea-level horizons.

 Main image